open-amt-cloud-toolkit/open-amt-cloud-toolkit/Readme.md

 ## Clone

 **Important!** Make sure you clone with this repo with the `--recursive` flag since it uses git submodules.

+To clone live, in-development code (main branch):
 ```
 git clone --recursive https://github.com/open-amt-cloud-toolkit/open-amt-cloud-toolkit.git
 ```

+Alternatively, for steps to clone and Get Started with one of the tagged releases, [see our documentation](https://open-amt-cloud-toolkit.github.io/docs).

 <br>